MarkNuar/Project_SE2/DD/2DD.md

 with the interfaces PostgreSQLReportHandler, PostgreSQLUsersHandler, PostgreSQLAuthorityHandler and PostgreSQLImprovementsHandler.

 #### PostgreSQLReportHandler
-This interface will expose five methods that will establish a connection with the server where the database is hosted.
+This interface will expose six methods that will all establish a connection with the server where the database is hosted.
 The parameters for the connection (URL of the server, user and password) will be available in a class called
 PostgreSQLUtilities.
 The methods will then try to send a query to the database, in case of success the connection will be closed and the method will return, otherwise the exception launched by the connection will be handled launching an exception on the upper level.